mikenakis/Bathyscaphe/README.md

 - ### Open Sourcing Advice
   - Starting an actual open-source project like Bathyscaphe is uncharted territory to me, so if you are an experienced open-source contributor, your advice and mentorship would be greatly appreciated.
 - ### Technical Advice
   - If you have given the subject of immutability some thought, then chances are you can discuss Bathyscaphe with me at a technical level.
 Perhaps you have some suggestion to make, or point out a mistake in my approach.
-I would be more than happy to discuss over e-mails or via video.
+I would be more than happy to discuss via e-mail or video.
 - ### Merge Requests
-  - Please contact me first, (before starting to work on it, not right before submitting it,) to discuss what you want to do, why you want to do it, whether it needs to be done, how to do it, etc.
+  - Please contact me first, (before starting to work on it, not right before submitting it,) to discuss what you want to do, why you want to do it, whether it needs to be done, how it should be done, etc.
 - ### Artwork
   - Are your inkscape skills better than mine?
 Can you improve my SVG drawing of Trieste or come up with an entirely different one which is better?
 Be my guest!
 - ### Configuration